-With Tim Lopes out, Ryan Court to make MLB debut for Mariners
+With Tim Lopes out, Ryan Court makes MLB debut for Mariners

 Lopes was placed on the seven-day concussion list and becomes the 13th player on the team’s injured list.

+Court’s debut came in the ninth inning.
+He pinch hit with the go-ahead run on second base and made good contact but lined out to left field.

 “It’s amazing talking to these guys,” Servais said.
 “They come in and they are all fired up and I like giving guys the opportunity.
-I’m excited for them, and I hope they get that first hit or first home run.
-He’ll get an opportunity and play here if not tonight then maybe tomorrow.”
+I’m excited for them, and I hope they get that first hit or first home run.”

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.